 Finally, it may be important to know who the client is.
 What is the client’s influence and input?
 Do they understand their role in the development process?
 If not, their involvement can lead to project scope creep and an increase in development hours.

-Bottom LineI conclude, as will many L&D professionals, that “one hour of training” is not the sole answer to our needs.
+Bottom LineI conclude, as will many L&D professionals, that “one hour of employee training” is not the sole answer to our needs.
 But it can provide a useful tool for guiding how we manage learning development.
 Although the 2017 data denote a trend for e-learning with limited interactions, such options may not be optimal as the demand for training on soft skill topics increases—probably in response to the growing cross-generational workforce.
 In fact, such topics as team collaboration, business communication, and active listening are becoming principal needs for organizations.
 These are ideal opportunities for not only in-person or virtual training, but also Level 4 e-learning interactions.

-In truth, the data we do have is helpful as a gauge for estimating development times.
+In truth, the data we do have is helpful as a gauge for estimating training and development times.
 But until further research is done to correlate the respondent’s professional profile, a general summary of the development process, and the type of learning content being developed, we are a going to continue to have this discussion about how long it takes to develop e-learning!
 (Although, I think many of us actually enjoy the discourse!
 So, if you want to keep the discussion going, please share your thoughts in the comments below.)